Quick Summary

 For OMSE, the property must be on the open market.
 Properties being sold by housing associations or other social landlords are generally excluded from OMSE.

-The calculator at /calculators/lift-shared-equity lets you select your council area and see the current applicable limit, along with an estimate of what you would need to borrow.
+The calculator at /calculators/lift-shared-equity gives an estimate of what you would need to borrow on your share at any purchase price.

 How the equity share works — with a worked example